karlyanelson/zoogcast/src/posts/2017-12-21-ultimate-christmas-present.md

 ---

 Happy Ho Ho Holidays!
 For our first holiday episode we revisit The Ultimate Christmas Present.
-It did not hold up. :'[ Drop us a line at contact@zoogcast.net or comment below to let us know how many hair clips you had in 2000.
+It did not hold up. :'[ <!-- excerpt --> Drop us a line at contact@zoogcast.net or comment below to let us know how many hair clips you had in 2000.